 From the dozens of “I got out of debt” success stories we’ve documented to the scores of psychology studies linking better financial decision-making to behavior change, we’ve accumulated a wealth of knowledge covering the money beat over the years.
 February is Financial Literacy Month.
-We decided there was no perfect experience than the present to combine several of the best money tips into one entertaining guide.
+We decided there was no better experience than the present to combine several of the best money tips into one entertaining guide.

 • Make a budget calendar to keep track of your spending